pchat-imm/o-ran-e2-kpm/README.md

 ## question <br />
 - [ ] how to config ue and gnb
 - [ ] why it is multi ue? currently only 1 ue with 3 individual ping window
+- [ ] merge multiUE branch into main

 ### main tutorial: <br />